 Compared to LASIK

 When considering laser eye surgery, you have three options: SMILE, LASIK, or PRK.
-However, understanding the differences can be confusing.
+However, understanding the differences of these medical procedures can be confusing.
 But knowing these differences can help you understand the right procedure for you.
 LASIK is the laser eye procedure most people are familiar with.
 LASIK is used to treat nearsightedness, farsightedness, and astigmatism.
 During the surgery, a small flap of corneal tissue is created using a femtosecond laser.
 This flap is then lifted and folded back before a second excimer laser is used to reshape the underlying corneal tissue to correct your vision.
 Compared to SMILE surgery, LASIK patients may be more at risk for flap related complications after the surgery.
 If you have myopia and one of the most common eye conditions, astigmatism, then SMILE may be the best option for you.

 What Is Astigmatism?

 Astigmatism is a very common vision issue in the world today and more than three million people have this condition.
 The main symptom of astigmatism is blurry vision from an irregularly shaped cornea or lens.
-When the clear surface of your eye, called the cornea, or the lens, which is the clear element behind the iris, has an irregular shape, then blurry vision can be the result.
+When the clear surface of your eye, called the cornea, or the lens, which is the clear element behind the iris, has an irregular shape, then blurry vision may be the result.
 The odd shape prevents light from entering the eye properly, which causes blurry or distorted vision, also known as refractive error.
 Many people with astigmatism wear glasses to correct their vision.
 With the help of our laser eye services, you can eliminate the need to wear glasses.

 Symptoms of astigmatism:

 - Correction issues

 - Blurred vision from any distance

 - Moderate to severe eye strain